kazimics/StarSync/README.md

 2. Is API service enabled?
 3. Are the Token and Notebook ID correct?
 4. Does the document path exist or can it be created?

+### Q: Obsidian sync failed?

+A: Check the following:
+1. Is `OBSIDIAN_VAULT_PATH` correctly configured?
+(Use quotes if path contains spaces)
+2. Does the vault path exist and is writable?
+3. Is `OBSIDIAN_FILE_PATH` configured correctly? (`.md` extension will be auto-added)
+4. Check console error messages for detailed information

+### Q: How to sync to both SiYuan and Obsidian?

+A: Set `SYNC_TARGET=both` in `.env` and configure both SiYuan and Obsidian settings.
+The tool will generate both formats and sync to both targets simultaneously.

 ## 📄 License